Developing a Masterplan for the future of Kiwa Road/Meatworks

 - Surfbreak Protection Society

 Draft principles and options were presented to the community as a starting point in a conversation about how to protect and enhance the area.
 Consultation was undertaken between 17 June and 1 July.

 A landscape architect takes all ideas and feedback and creates a draft Masterplan for the future of the area.
 This will be submitted to MBIE,

-Once the draft Masterplan is complete, the community has another chance to have their say through consultation in late 2019.
+Once the draft Masterplan is complete, the community has another chance to have their say through consultation in early-mid 2020.

 The landscape architect will take all ideas and feedback and draft a Masterplan that will include:

 - Next steps for the project including ideas for how to secure funding